rostislaved/go-clean-architecture/README.md

 Notes:
-1. snake_case in package names is opinionated
+1. Opinionated: snake_case in package names
+2. Opinionated: I put the struct and constructor in init.go and the methods in methods.go
-2. adapters implementations are not production ready.
+3. adapters implementations are not production ready.
 They are just examples (except http-adapter)

 # Project layout
 ```